 - Add other items that would be handy to keep here

 - Buy appropriately sized containers if what you initially used doesn’t work well

 - Maintain results by returning things where they belong immediately after use

-Your drawer can look and function similar to mine (see photo).
+Your drawer can look and function similar to mine, if you want (see photo).
 Little changes help to make life easier.

 Successfully completing a small organizing project may motivate you to try a little larger project, like a coat closet – just in time for holiday guests!

 As an organizing and productivity consultant since 2000, I help people lead more productive and fulfilling lives, at home and work, by teaching how to get and remain organized.
-As a home stager, I prepare homes for sale to sell quickly, for top dollar.
+As a home stager, I prepare homes for sale that sell quickly for top dollar.
 Contact me for a free discovery call.